Republic of Sierra Leone Armed Forces: Sierra Leone Army

 The Army is modelled on the British Army and came into existence after independence in 1961.
 The core of the army was based on the Sierra Leone Battalion of the Royal West African Frontier Force, which became the Royal Sierra Leone Regiment and later the Republic of Sierra Leone Regiment.

-In 1991, the RUF began to make war against the government, and the army went on the offensive toward the end of the year along with troops from Guinea.
-In 1992 the army was expanded to 6,150 under President Joseph Saidu Momoh in a 'poorly designed strategy that eradicated the few remaining elements of cohesion in the military... recruits were mainly drifters, rural and urban unemployed, a fair number of hooligans, drug addicts, and thieves.'
+In 1991, around the start of the Sierra Leone Civil War, the army went on the offensive towards the end of the year with support from Guinea.
+In 1992, the army had grown to 6,150 personnel under President Joseph Saidu Momoh in a 'poorly designed strategy that eradicated the few remaining elements of cohesion in the military... recruits were mainly drifters, rural and urban unemployed, a fair number of hooligans, drug addicts, and thieves.'

 A similar expansion effort after Valentine Strasser took over aimed to build the army to 14,000, using young criminals, school drop-outs, and semi-literate youths.
 'In consequence, the army became further fragmented, leading to the complete breakdown of command and control during the war, and again after the AFRC coup of 1997.'

 During the long Sierra Leone civil war which the government fought against the Revolutionary United Front from 1991 to 2002, the 1992 Sierra Leonean coup d'état brought the armed forces into power again.
 In 1997 the Armed Forces Revolutionary Council seized power.
 Over 15,000 perished during the war.
 After peace returned, the armed forces were slowly reduced in size, from around 13,500 personnel in 2007 to 8,500 in 2010.
 The British Armed Forces, in the shape of the roughly 100-strong International Military Assistance Training Team (IMATT), is assisting in the formation of the new armed forces.
 IMATT is slated to downsize to 45–55 personnel by the end of 2010.

 Maj.
 Gen. David R. Hogg (center), commander U.S. Army Africa inspects Sierra Leonean troops during a deployment ceremony on May 20, 2011.